my-mail-ru/MouseX-AttributeTraitHelper-Merge/README.md

 Both add fields to attribute with same name.
 In this case [Mouse](https://metacpan.org/pod/Mouse) throw the exception:
 "We have encountered an attribute conflict with 'allow' during composition.
 This is fatal error and cannot be disambiguated."

-Use '+' before role attribute was not supported.
+Usage of a '+' before role attribute was not supported.

 Solution: